vlewin/node-agent/README.md

 ```

 ### Known issues and todo items
-[ ] Packaged binary is around 55MB find a way to reduce it
+[ ] Packaged binary is around 55MB in size find a way to reduce it

 # Project todo list:
 [x] try https://github.com/nexe/nexe